-Although stalking awareness conversations aren’t held very often, the scope of stalking is such that you should know about it.
-Stalking is a serious endeavor, and unfortunately it is quite common.
+Stalking awareness conversations aren’t held very often.
+However, the scope of stalking is wide enough that you should know about it.
+Stalking is a serious endeavor.
+Unfortunately, it is quite common.
 This Straight, No Chaser addresses the scope of stalking.

 Stalking has many legal definitions, but you really don’t need a legal definition to know it when you experience it.
 Formally, the varying definitions involve the following considerations: